MASTER IN PROJECT MANAGEMENT FOR INTERNATIONAL COOPERATION,

-The Field Experience represents the moment of application in the field of knowledge and techniques learned during the course of the Master.
-3-4 days of real and direct field experience in collaboration with an NGO.
+The Field Experience represents the moment of application of knowledge and techniques learned during the course of the Master.
+3-6 days of real and direct field experience in collaboration with an NGO.

-Welcomed by the staff of INTERSOS Lebanon and local stakeholders, for the opportunity to work on local projects and make a palpable contribution, an experience of value for their professionalism, personal growth and curriculum.
-The students were under the guidance of Alessio Di Carlo, Director of Master PMC and Cinzia D’Intino, Didactic Coordinator, who were also in charge of the organization of the Field Experience.
+Fellows of Master PMC had the opportunity to work with Save the Children on local projects and make a palpable contribution.
+A valuable moment for their professionalism, personal growth and curriculum.
+Students were under the guidance of Alessio Di Carlo, Director of Master PMC, and Cinzia D’Intino, Didactic Coordinator, who were also in charge of the organization of these days.

-In 2017 students were in Lebanon (Tiro and Beirut) and in L’Aquila, in collaboration with the Municipality.
+In 2017 our students were in Tiro and Beirut (Lebanon) and in L’Aquila (Italy)